Enviable.Conversion (Enviable v1.7.0)

 • :default: The default value, which may be any valid JSON type.

 • :engine: The JSON engine to use.
 May be provided as a module/0 (which must export decode/1), an arity 1 function, or a mfa/0 tuple.
-When provided with a mfa/0, the variable value will be passed as the first parameter.
+When provided with a mfa/0, the variable value is passed as the first parameter.

-If the engine produces {:ok, json_value} or an expected JSON type result, it will be considered successful.
-Any other result will be treated as failure.
+If the engine produces {:ok, json_value} or an expected JSON type result, it is considered successful.
+Any other result is treated as failure.

 The default JSON module is selected from the :enviable application configuration option :json_engine.
 If this is unset, the default value is one of the following, in order: